+918376837285 [email protected]

 About Atrial Septal Defect Closure

-Remedies: The main treatment for ASD is surgical conclusion, which can be accomplished by less invasive methods like transcatheter closure or conventional open-heart surgery.
+The main treatment for Atrial Septal Defect is surgical conclusion, which can be accomplished by less invasive methods like transcatheter closure or conventional open-heart surgery.
 This process aids in preventing ASD-related consequences like heart attack and stroke.

 Procedure of Atrial Septal Defect Closure